Oscar Lofton

-Oscar W. Lofton (born April 2, 1938) is a former American football player and coach.
-He served as the head football coach at Southeastern Louisiana University from 1980 to 1985, compiling a record of 30–34–1.
+Oscar W. Lofton (born April 2, 1938) is an American former football player and coach.
+He played professionally as an end for the Boston Patriots of the American Football League (AFL).
+He served as the head coach at Southeastern Louisiana University from 1980 to 1985, compiling a record of 30–34–1.

+Collegiate career

+At Southeastern Louisiana University, Lofton competed on the football, basketball, and track and field teams.

 Professional career

 Lofton played end for the Boston Patriots of the American Football League (AFL) in 1960.
 He scored the second touchdown in franchise history on a 60-yard pass play.
-He was drafted for military service and missed the 1961 and 1962 seasons.
+He was selected for military service and missed the 1961 and 1962 seasons.
 He returned to play for the Patriots but suffered a hamstring injury in training camp and never played another snap in pro football.

 Coaching career

 Lofton was the 11th head football coach at Southeastern Louisiana University in Hammond, Louisiana and he held that position for six seasons, from 1980 until 1985.
 His coaching record at Southeastern Louisiana was 30–34–1.
 Southeastern Louisiana discontinued its football program after the conclusion of the 1985 season, but reinstated the program in 2003 under head coach Hal Mumme.